superfluid-org/fluid/docs/USER_GUIDE.md

 #### How to Withdraw Liquidity

-You can withdraw your locker's Uniswap V3 position either partially or fully.
+You can withdraw your Reserve's Uniswap V3 position either partially or fully.

 **Requirements**:

 - 7-day cooldown period must have elapsed

-##### Tax-Free Withdrawals (Liquidity Provision)
+##### Community Charge-Free Withdrawals (Liquidity Provision)

-After providing liquidity for 180 days, you can withdraw your position and get your SUP (and ETH) tokens directly to your wallet without paying the Locker unlock tax.
+After providing liquidity for 180 days, you can withdraw your position and get your SUP (and ETH) tokens directly to your wallet without paying the Reserve Community Charge.

-###### How Tax-Free Withdrawals Work
+###### How Community Charge-Free Withdrawals Work

-When you provide liquidity to the ETH/SUP Uniswap V3 pool through your locker, a timestamp is recorded for that position.
-After 180 days (6 months) from the initial liquidity provision, you become eligible for tax-free withdrawals.
+When you provide liquidity to the ETH/SUP Uniswap V3 pool through your Reserve, a timestamp is recorded for that position.
+After 180 days (6 months) from the initial liquidity provision, you become eligible for Community Charge-free withdrawals.

 **Key Benefits:**

-- **No Penalty**: Withdraw your SUP tokens without paying the usual unlock penalties
+- **No Penalty**: Withdraw your SUP tokens without paying the usual Community Charge
 - **Full Value**: Get the complete value of your position without deductions
 - **Reward Retention**: Keep all accumulated trading fees and rewards

 **Requirements:**

 - Position must have been created at least 180 days ago
-- You must be the owner of the locker that created the position
+- You must be the owner of the Reserve that created the position
 - Position must still exist and be active

 **Important Notes:**

 - The 180-day timer starts from when you first provide liquidity to a position
 - Each position has its own independent 180-day timer
-- Tax-free withdrawal only applies to the SUP tokens in your liquidity position, not to staked tokens
+- Community Charge-free withdrawal only applies to the SUP tokens in your liquidity position, not to staked tokens
-- You can still collect trading fees at any time without affecting the tax-free withdrawal eligibility
+- You can still collect trading fees at any time without affecting the Community Charge-free withdrawal eligibility

 **Example Timeline:**

 1. **Day 0**: Provide liquidity to ETH/SUP pool
-2. **Day 1-179**: Collect trading fees, position not eligible for tax-free withdrawal
+2. **Day 1-179**: Collect trading fees, position not eligible for Community Charge-free withdrawal
-3. **Day 180+**: Position becomes eligible for tax-free withdrawal
+3. **Day 180+**: Position becomes eligible for Community Charge-free withdrawal
 4. **Any time after Day 180**: Withdraw your SUP tokens directly to your wallet without penalties

 ## Token Management